squarebells/awsw-premonition/README.md

 You need to have acquired ASM ending A to unlock this, because this mod takes place in a timeline after that.
 After this expansion to the five base chapters has been finished, I will write a chapter six.

-To play this future timeline, select the new prompts whenever possible and of course be as nice as possible to Naomi.
+To get the this mod's scenes, select the new options whenever possible and of course be as nice as possible to Naomi.
 Also, contains lewd scenes.
 The mod assumes the PC is male, for now.

 ### Requirements:
  + Magmalink by Jakzie2